sorasung/hello-gimbal-android/README.md

 ## In the sample Android application
 - fill your API KEY into the MainActivity
-- add the jars from the SDK libs directory
+- add the jars from the SDK libs directory to the project libs

 Full Gimbal Docs [https://gimbal.com/docs](https://gimbal.com/docs)